LambdaAlpha/airlang_rs/ext/README.md

 # The Extension of the Air Programming Language

-The Air programming language is carefully designed to solve programming problems once and for all.
+The Air programming language is designed to be a universal, scalable and optimal programming language for abstraction-optimization and problem-solving.

 This crate offers rich extensions for the Air programming language, such as: